 A growing number of sporty car owners are under the mistaken belief that semi-slicks will better suit their car for everyday road use because of the high grip levels they offer.

 But according to a Toyo Tire Australia spokesperson, "They are chucking money away because semi slicks ride much harder, have limited heat cycles before the rubber 'goes off', wear quicker and take longer to warm up to full grip temperature."

 It's probably more a case of bragging rights rather than any gain in overall driveability

-"They would be much better off with performance road tyres such as the Toyo Proxes T1 Sport and have their R-compounds on a second set of rims that can be fitted for competitive events," he said.
+"They would be much better off with performance road tyres such as the Toyo Proxes T1 Sport and have their R-compounds on a second set of rims that can be fitted for competitive events," they said.

 "Semi-slick tyres look more aggressive but it's probably more a case of bragging rights rather than any gain in overall driveability on the street," says Steve.

-He says they are ideal for track day driving and will see plenty of laps without losing grip - right down to the bottom of the tread.
+They say they are ideal for track day driving and will see plenty of laps without losing grip - right down to the bottom of the tread.